jonathanlys01/jonathanlys01.github.io/_pages/about.md

   - /about.html
 ---

-**Welcome to my personal website!**

 My name is Jonathan Lys and I am a first-year PhD student at [IMT Atlantique](https://www.imt-atlantique.fr/en) in the [BrAIn](http://recherche.imt-atlantique.fr/brain/) team.
 My research interests are in the fields of deep learning, computer vision, and natural language processing.
-I am particularly interested in multimodal, self-supervised learning, and generative models.
+I am interested in multimodal, self-supervised learning, and generative models, particularly diffusion models.

 For a list of my projects, you can check out my [GitHub profile](https://github.com/jonathanlys01), or my [portfolio](https://jonathanlys01.github.io/portfolio/).
-My latest academic projects were:

-- An [application](https://github.com/jonathanlys01/DL_2023_CLAP) based on the [CLAP](https://arxiv.org/abs/2211.06687) model for text-based sound retrieval and zero-shot sound classification.
-- A [CV project](https://github.com/joanvelja/WrongPose-42028) based on VideoPose3D and Detectron2 to evaluate the quality of a working posture from a video.

-My previous internship was hosted by the [Criteo AI Lab](https://ailab.criteo.com) where I trained large diffusion models to generate image backgrounds for advertising.

 **Publications**